Local acyclicity in $p$-adic cohomology: Relative curves and generic pushforwards

 \subsection{Generic pushforwards \`a la Kedlaya}

-The setup and notations will be as in \S\ref{sec: bgs} above, thus we have an affine curve $f:U\rightarrow S$ over a smooth, affine, connected base $S$, admitting a smooth compactification $\bar f:C\rightarrow S$, and a morphism of frames

-extending $\bar f$ as in Lemma \ref{lemma: MW curve}.
 Having set things up relatively geometrically, we will for a while revert to a more algebraic viewpoint on relative rigid cohomology, at least until \S\ref{sec: strong}.
+In the situation of Setup \ref{setup: main}, we set

+These are therefore MW-type $K$-dagger algebras, pullback induces a homomorphism $A\rightarrow B$, and the module of continuous differentials $\Omega^1_{B/A}$ is a finite projective $B$-module of rank $1$.

-For any overconvergent isocrystal $E$ on $U/K$, we can realise $E$ on the frame $(U,\overline{C},\mathfrak{C})$ and take global sections to obtain an overconvergent $\nabla$-module $M$ over $B$, and thus define the cohomology groups
+Ordinary higher direct images will be defined in terms of the morphism of $K$-dagger algebras $A\rightarrow B$: for any overconvergent isocrystal $E$ on $U/K$, we can realise $E$ on the frame $(U,\overline{C},\mathfrak{C})$ and take global sections to obtain an overconvergent $\nabla$-module $M$ over $B$, and thus define the cohomology groups

+We will also need to make use of other higher direct images defined using relative Robba rings, as in \cite{Ked06a}.
+In the situation of Setup \ref{setup: main}, let $\bar{\sigma}_j$ denote the closure of the image of $\sigma_j$ inside $\overline{C}$, and set